GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: RESULTS

 \paragraph{Nominal design data.} The nominal design dataset builds on three topological motifs (\ie, I-beam, cross, and square ring)~\cite{larouche2012infrared, azad2016metasurface}.
 We create nominal designs by randomly interpolating the signed distance fields of these baselines~\cite{whiting2020meta}.
 As a result, each design is stored as $64\times 64$ level-set values (\ie, $\mathbf{x}_{\text{nom}}\in \mathbb{R}^{64\times 64}$).
 We can obtain final designs by thresholding the signed distance fields.
 Building on a given set of baselines, this shape generation scheme allows a unit cell population that is topologically diverse.

 \paragraph{Fabricated design data.} Similar to the airfoil design example, we randomly perturb a set of $12\times 12$ FFD control points in both $x$ and $y$ directions with white Gaussian noise that has a standard deviation of 1 pixel.
 This leads to the distortion of the $64\times 64$ grid coordinates at all the pixels, together with the level-set value at each pixel.
 We then interpolate a new signed distance field as the fabricated (distorted) design.
 To account for the limited precision of fabrication, we further apply a Gaussian filter with a standard deviation of 2 to smooth out sharp, non-manufacturable features.
+The Gaussian filter can also change the topology by, \eg, removing small holes.
+To demonstrate that our proposed deep generative model is flexible in addressing more complicated uncertainties, we also construct a scenario where fabrication errors contain non-smooth boundary variation and random hole nucleation.
+We show that our proposed model can also address this more complicated scenario.
+Please refer to Appendix~B for details.